ClarkeRemy/MM2_Structuring_Code/structuring_code/structuring_code_04_Control.md

 ## Iteration

-Making an infinite loop is not very hard, we just need the exec that keeps constructing itself
+Making an infinite loop is not very hard, we just need the exec that keeps constructing itself.
 ```
 (exec 0 (, (exec 0 $p $t) )
         (, (exec 0 $p $t) )
 )
 ```
-run `./mork run --steps 0 Control_Recursive.mm2`
+run `./mork run --steps 0 Control_07_Recursive.mm2`

 This exec unifies with itself ....
 ```